RosettaCommons/FvHallucinator/README.md

 ## Folding hallucinated sequences with DeepAb

-This step requires PyRosetta.
 For folding hallucinated sequences with DeepAb and obtaining RMSDs, run:
 ```bash

 start_run=0